RedHatQE/firewatch/docs/cli_usage_guide.md

 # Don't delete the job directory in /tmp (would usually be used for debugging purposes).
 $ firewatch report --keep-job-dir

-# Report a success story to Jira.
-The story will be created in the $FIREWATCH_DEFAULT_JIRA_PROJECT project and in the $FIREWATCH_DEFAULT_JIRA_EPIC epic
-$ firewatch report --report-success

 ```